-As there are a range of post-secondary credentials (e.g., Diploma, Bachelor's Degree, Master's degree, Doctorate), reviewers must have the minimal level of education that would be required by the accreditation applicant for faculty teaching in their program.
+As there are a range of post-secondary credentials (e.g., diploma, bachelor's degree, master's degree, doctorate), reviewers must have the minimal level of education that would be required by the accreditation applicant for faculty teaching in their program.
 This would include typically the following:

-- Diploma Program Bachelor's degree, Master's degree preferred
+- Diploma Program bachelor's degree, master's degree preferred

-- Bachelor's Degree Program Master's degree
+- Bachelor's Degree Program master's degree

-- · Master's Degree Program PhD
+- Master's Degree Program Doctorate

-- Doctoral Degree Program PhD
+- Doctoral Degree Program Doctorate

-You will be provided the names of these reviewers but not their contact information.
+You will be provided with the names of these reviewers but not their contact information.
 This will come later in the accreditation process if these same reviewers are assigned to your site review.

-These reviewers will not be assigned until you confirm they do not have a conflict of interest with your program or institution and the reviewers self-declare they do not have any conflict of interest with your program or institution.
+These reviewers will not be assigned until you confirm they do not have a conflict of interest with your program or institution and the reviewers self-declaim they do not have any conflict of interest with your program or institution.

 Conflict of interest arises when an individual has a close association with a program or institution that is being considered for accreditation and personal interests could interfere with professional interests.
-Conflict of interest arises when an individual has outside interests or gain advantage from working with an accreditation applicant or participating in collecting the information required to make an accreditation decision.
-See section 3.4 of the Policies and Procedures Manual found at:
+Conflict of interest arises when an individual has outside interests or gains advantage from working with an accreditation applicant or participating in collecting the information required to make an accreditation decision.